-Back in January, when I was recording my principal role as "PA Announcer" in Sony's MLB The Show 20, I never imagined a season like this.
+Back in January, when I was recording my role as "PA Announcer" in Sony's MLB The Show 20, I never imagined a season like this.

 Nationwide stay-at-home orders.